hp17illinois/peihb.github.io/_pages/about.md

 **Hongbin Pei**, Bingzhe Wei, Kevin Chen-Chuan Chang, Yu Lei, Bo Yang.
 The International Conference on Learning Representations (ICLR), 2020

-**Key contribution:** We point two fundamental weaknesses of message passing neural network, *i.e*., losing the structural information of nodes in neighborhoods and lacking the ability to capture long-range dependencies in disassortative graphs. [**Code**](https://github.com/graphdml-uiuc-jlu/geom-gcn)
+**Key contribution:** **We point two fundamental weaknesses of message passing neural network**, *i.e*., losing the structural information of nodes in neighborhoods and lacking the ability to capture long-range dependencies in disassortative graphs. [**Code**](https://github.com/graphdml-uiuc-jlu/geom-gcn)

 The paper has more than <a href='https://scholar.google.com/citations?user=FxVmazsAAAAJ&hl'>google scholar citations <strong><span id='total_cit'>330+</span></strong></a>.